Toshi7/project_with_myanmar/c_sharp.md

 =====================================

 ## Goal
-Find out how I should do to improve my skill after curriculum
+Find out how I should do to improve C# my skill after curriculum

 List of the things to do for C# after doing curriculum
 -------------------------------------